trpouh/preacher/docs/essentials/next-steps.md

 # Next steps

-Read the introduction?
+> Ready to learn more?
 Great.

-Now you get to choose how you want to continue your learning journey.
+Now you get to choose how you want to continue.
 Depending on what you want to do first, these documents may be of help:

 * [Explore all the available types of Psalms](/docs/resources/psalm.html)
 * [Gain deeper understanding](/docs/understanding/main-concepts.html)